-Subject Prior Learning No. 5 Prior Issu ue Date Issue Date 1/20 19
+Subject Prior Learning No. 5

+Prior Issue Date Issue Date 1/20 19

+POLICY: POLICY: The SILIE MS Coordinated Program does not allow exemption from any Supervised Practice

-The SIUE MS Coordinated Program does not allow exemption from any Supervised Practice experience, hours, or assignments because of prior education courses or experiences.
+ordinated Program does not allow exemption from any Supervised Practice experience, hours, or assignments because of prior education courses or experiences.

-Subject Subject Supervised Practice No. 6 Prior Issue Date Issue Date 1/20 19
+Subject Supervised Practice No. 6

+Prior Issue Date Issue Date 1/20 19

 POLICY: Students will achieve at or above minimum requirements for all Supervised Practice experiences and associated assignments, all designed so that students can meet the required Core Knowledge and Competencies for the RD credential as established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and demonstrate entry-level competence.